-Custom Controls have to be in the OneJS.Dom namespace if you want them to be automatically included in the OneJS runtime.
+Custom Controls from all loaded assemblies will be automatically included in the OneJS runtime.

 Custom Controls inherit from VisualElement

 and are written entirely in C#.
-They’re a solid choice when you need something super reusable or you’re aiming for the best performance.
+They’re sort of analogous to Web Components and are good for when you need something super reusable or performant.

 OneJS comes with a few by default.